-Currently an Associate Professor of Practice at Defiance College, Tim Wedge has been working in the field of information technology for more than 30 years, and has been in the field of computer forensics/high tech crime for the past 16 years.
+Currently an Associate Professor at Defiance College, Tim Wedge has been working in the field of information technology for more than 30 years, and has been in the field of computer forensics/high tech crime for the past 16 years.
 His non-fiction articles and papers have been published in "The Informant," "DFI News," and "The Journal of Digital Forensic Science and Law."
 He holds a Bachelor's degree in Computer Science summa cum laude and a Master's in Criminal Justice.

 Certified Information System Security Professional (CISSP), 2003

 Microsoft Certified System Engineer (MCSE) (NT4 version), 1999

 Chair of the Education & Awareness subcommittee, 6 county chapter of the Northwest

 Member, High Tech Crime Investigator's Association (HTCIA)

 Faculty advisor, Defiance College student chapter of HTCIA